IBM/CPD-Custom-Image-CLI/README.md

 - Watson Studio
   - Jupyter notebook and Jupyter Lab environments in Python
   - Rstudio environments
-- Watson Machine Learning (will be supported soon)
+- Watson Machine Learning
+  - Python online deployment environments

 It streamlines the process of creating a custom image for Cloud Pak for Data runtimes by wrapping the key steps into CLI commands, covering:
 1. gather the needed information such as base image names